TerrordactylDesigns/scribble/README.md

 /*
   POST methods
-  All return the XML response from the POST request
+  All return the XML response from the POST requesta */
-*/
 // Now Playing
 Scrobbler.NowPlaying(song, function(post_return_data) {});